Home

 What is Noise Reduction Rating?
 (NRR)

 Noise Reduction Rating (NRR) is a system used to determine the effectiveness of hearing protectors to reduce sound exposure.
-This unit of measurement is powerful since it easily indicates the functionality of a device and its ability to protect the worker.
+This unit of measurement is very impactful since it easily indicates the functionality of a device and its ability to protect workers from hearing damage.

-Values range from 0 to approximately 35.
-The higher the rating on the hearing protector label, the greater it will reduce noise exposure.
+Expressed in decibels (dB), the values range from 0 to approximately 35.
+The higher the NRR, the greater the noise attenuation.

 Is the NRR accurate?

-The short answer is… no. NRR is a bit optimistic, and the actual protection of a device is usually lower than what is stated.
+The short answer is… no. This is simply because NRR is a bit optimistic, meaning thatthe actual protection of a device is usually lower than what is stated.

-The NRR is a laboratory test and is conducted in highly controlled facilities.
-The real-world results are different because of poor fit, lack of proper training on the hearing protection device, and enforcement.
+The NRR is a laboratory test and is conducted in highly controlled facilities which is why when in real-world settings, the results are different due to poor fit, lack of proper training on the hearing protection device, and enforcement.

-How can I get a good protection number?
+How can I get a good NRR number?

-To approximate an NRR, a little math is needed.
-This is a simplified version, and you can get all the information on the NRR derating plan in the CSA Z94.2-14 Hearing Protection Devices Standard.
+To get a more realistic estimate of the protection provided by an NRR, a little math is needed.
+This is a simplified version; you can get all the information on the NRR derating plan in the CSA Z94.2-14 Hearing Protection Devices Standard.

 Let’s put it in action: